matthewcornell/peepweather/README.md

 # Feature Requests: Active
-- add a link to this page, say on github?
-Q: do I want to make the source open?
-- colors: keep stoplight scheme but double-check color blind safety, maybe tweak the colors
+## Essential
 - modern appearance
     - mobile-friendly (responsive design)

-- factor in daylight
+- daylight: factor in
+    - transparent, or somehow make "less visible" the hours when it's dark
     - show the sunset and sunrise times. smarter daylight calculation (don't show if dusk or night).
 Perhaps grey-out, make

-    - transparent, or somehow make "less visible" the hours when it's dark
+- more parameters?
+    - DEC: Apparent Temperature, Wind Speed, PoP12, Sky Cover. maybe for click: Weather Conditions Icons.
+This would be FOUR parameters, each with three desirability ratings.
+        - Currently we have THREE parameters, three ratings each, and FOUR hourly ratings:
+          CURRENT RULES: L**, MMH, MHH, HHH
+        - If we have FOUR params then we have these FIVE combinations:
+          NEW RULES : L***, MMMH, MMHH, MHHH, HHHH
+        - But is five colors getting out of hand?
+Which one inner pattern would we toss to keep four?
+The choice would be arbitrary.
+However, maybe we could indicate sky cover separately, say by HSV or pattern?
+Nah - too complicated.
+          DEC: expand to FIVE hourly ratings and colors.

 - select your own parameters as to what constitutes a "green block" (No login is required - can store in a cookie)
     - every user should be able to specify what is acceptable in terms of: 1.
 Wind, 2.
 Rain (or snow), 3.
 Temperature
     - edit the "acceptable" values via sliders and then to set priorities by weight
     - simple sliders to adjust thresholds for temp, clouds, and wind preferences

-- factor in overcast.
-Please consider whether the day is sunny or cloudy.
-Makes a huge difference in experience
+- chosing location
+    - add APO zipcodes - http://www.us-zip.org/armed_forces/apo/
+    - input GPS coordinates as an option rather than just zip
+    - allow city, state.
+Many times when you are traveling or going out of your local area, you know the town name but not the zip code.
+Saves a step of "looking it up".

+## Secondary
 - click a block to show details

+## Maybe or for fun
+- add a link to this page, say on github?
+Q: do I want to make the source open?
 - overall assessment
     - Use a picture/icon :-)
-- see below: Referenced apps/sites
 - rethink layout/squares?
     - have long term squares, with users able to set their thresholds for bad, acceptable and great flying days, and then have a short term meteogram for double checking nearer the time.
     - show every three hours instead of one?
 After all, that's the most frequent update of data
 - show a sunny/overcast/rain/snow icon in the hour square like http://www.alessioatzeni.com/meteocons/res/img/screen.png
-- more parameters?
-1. Wind 2.
-Rain (or snow) 3.
-Temperature
-- temperature
-    - use windchill and heat index calculations instead of temperature
-    - Base the temperature rating on the normal temps for the area of the country
-- chosing location
-    - add APO zipcodes - http://www.us-zip.org/armed_forces/apo/
-    - input GPS coordinates as an option rather than just zip
-    - allow city, state.
-Many times when you are traveling or going out of your local area, you know the town name but not the zip code.
-Saves a step of "looking it up".
 - international
 - mobile app
     - widget